 Parents: Schools: Academy trustees and governing bodies: Local authorities: Schools regularly update parents on their child's attendance.
-(If parents feel the school and/or local authority have not delivered what they are expected to they should discuss the case with the school and/or local authority's attendance support team.)
-The school's Senior Attendance Champion will ensure all school based staff complete their attendance responsibilities in line with the school's policies and procedures.
-The governing board or academy trust will hold the headteacher or executive leadership to account for their delegated responsibilities and for compliance with regulatory and statutory requirements.
+(If parents feel the school and/or local authority have not delivered what they are expected to The governing board or academy trust will hold the headteacher or executive leadership to account for their delegated responsibilities and for compliance with regulatory and statutory requirements.
 They will review progress and provide challenge when required.
 The board will help school leaders focus improvement efforts on the individual pupils or cohorts who need it most and ensure that school staff receive adequate training on attendance.
 Ofsted will expect schools to do all they reasonably can to achieve the highest possible attendance as part of the behaviour and attitudes judgement.
 This includes, where attendance is not consistently at or above what could reasonably be expected, that schools have a strong understanding of the causes of absence (particularly for persistent and severe absence) and a clear strategy in place that takes account of those causes to improve attendance for all pupils.
-Ultimately, in cases where a school has not met expectations or statutory duties the Secretary of State can consider a complaint.
 DfE Regions Group considers multi academy trusts' efforts on attendance as part of decision making.
-Ofsted considers governing bodies' efforts as part of inspections.
-DfE Regions Group monitors local authority efforts as part of regular interaction.
+Ofsted considers governing bodies' efforts DfE Regions Group monitors local authority efforts as part of regular interaction.
 Ofsted may consider the local area partnership's approach to improving attendance of children and young people with SEND as part of the SEND Area Inspection, and the local authority's approach to improving attendance for children with a social worker through inspecting local authority children's services.
-Ultimately, in cases where a local authority has not met expectations or statutory duties the Local Government and Social Care Ombudsman or the Secretary of State can consider a complaint.
+Ultimately, in cases where a local authority has not met expectations or statutory duties the Local Government and Social Care Ombudsman or the Secretary of State can consider a complaint. they should discuss the case with the school and/or local authority's attendance support team.) as part of inspections.